joyceho/joyceho.github.io/_projects/sodohku.md

 This project focuses on developing a "social determinants of health insight tool" using novel but widely available data that can be linked to patient electronic health records.
 The tool will be used to potentially improve a provider’s ability to tailor clinical recommendations for optimal management of patients with cardiovascular conditions.

-This is a collaboration with [Shivani Patel](https://diabetes.emory.edu/people/faculty/patel.html).
+This is a collaboration with [Shivani Patel](https://diabetes.emory.edu/people/faculty/patel.html) and [Alanna Morris](https://med.emory.edu/departments/medicine/about-us/profile/?u=AAMORR3).
-The project is supported by the Johnson & Johnson Quickfire Challenge.
+The project is supported by the Johnson & Johnson Quickfire Challenge and the National Science Foundation (NSF) CAREER award number IIS-#2145411.